Gerald Michael Scala

 - Died December 14, 1993 in Fallston, MD USA

-Originally signed by the New York Yankees in 1942, Scala was sent from the Yankees to the New York Giants in an unknown transaction before the 1946 season.
-Before the 1947 season, he was sent to the Chicago White Sox in an unknown transaction.
+Originally signed by the New York Yankees in 1942, Scala was sent from the Yankees to the New York Giants before the 1946 season.
+Before the 1947 season, he was sent to the Chicago White Sox in another transaction.

 After a successful minor league season in 1947 in which he led the Three-I League in both hits (163) and runs (116) while playing for the Waterloo White Hawks, he was on a fast track to the big leagues.
-On April 22, 1948, he made his big league debut.
+On April 22, 1948, he made his big league debut with the White Sox, although he played in just 3 games that first season.

 After he died, he was buried in Lorraine Park Cemetery in Baltimore, MD.